Jonathan Waterhouse

 Jonathan Arthur Waterhouse (born 11 April 1965) is a former English cricketer.
 Waterhouse was a right-handed batsman.
 He was born in Leek, Staffordshire.

 Waterhouse made his debut for Staffordshire in the 1985 Minor Counties Championship against Northumberland.
-Waterhouse played Minor counties cricket for Staffordshire from 1985 to 1997, which included 52 Minor Counties Championship matches and 4 MCCA Knockout Trophy matches.
+He played Minor counties cricket for Staffordshire from 1985 to 1997, which included 52 Minor Counties Championship matches and four MCCA Knockout Trophy matches.
 In 1988, he made his List A debut against Surrey in the NatWest Trophy.
-He played 2 further List A matches for Staffordshire, against Hampshire in the 1993 NatWest Trophy and Derbyshire in the 1996 NatWest Trophy.
-In his 3 matches, he scored 76 runs at an average of 25.33.
-He made a single half century, which came against Surrey, with Waterhouse making 52.
+He played two further List A matches for Staffordshire, against Hampshire in the 1993 NatWest Trophy and Derbyshire in the 1996 NatWest Trophy.
+In his three matches, he scored 76 runs at an average of 25.33.
+He made a single half century: 52 runs against Surrey.